Santa Maria-Style Barbecue

 Ingredients

-Serve - Serve with pinquito beans, grilled garlic bread, salsa, or grilled veggies for a true Santa Maria-style meal.
+- Serve: Serve with pinquito beans, grilled garlic bread, salsa, or grilled vegetables for a true Santa Maria-style meal.